 We have also signed on to industry-led voluntary initiatives through several global, regional and national Pledge Programs.
-These programs are all based on the principle that signatories advertise only products that meet specific nutrition criteria to children under the age of 12.
-In the event there are conflicts between PepsiCo’s Advertising to Children Criteria, and any Pledge Program nutrition criteria and/or any applicable laws, PepsiCo will apply the strictest criteria for each nutrition category.
+These programs are all based on the principle that signatories advertise only products that meet specific common nutrition criteria to children under the age of 12.
+In the event there are conflicts between PepsiCo’s Advertising to Children Criteria, and any Pledge Program common nutrition criteria and/or any applicable laws, PepsiCo will apply the strictest criteria for each nutrition category.

 PepsiCo Food Service helps K-12 schools offer nutritious food choices to their students.
 Although we do not decide which foods are available on school campuses — schools do — and we do not sell foods directly to schools — food distributors, vending companies and other independent businesses do — we believe this policy helps us play an important role in helping students have access to nutritious food choices while at school.